-2. Have some authentic Mexican food!
+2. Have some Mexican food!
 Patronize a local Mexican restaurant, like a hole-in-the-wall food counter or food truck.
-Also check out Mexican bakeries or peleterías (popsicle store that usually has ice cream too).
+Also check out Mexican bakeries or peleterías (popsicle stores that usually have ice cream too).
 Tip well.

 3. Learn about influential Mexican Americans.
 Here are cinco to get you started: